Contact Dan

 MARK (Gen Z): The grinning face emoji is used when you’re in an awkward situation.
 Normally when I use it, I type in “heh” which is like it’s just kind of [an] awkward situation.

-folded hands emoji 🙏
+Folded hands emoji 🙏

 JOEY (Gen X): Like, here’s hoping.
 Here’s praying that it works out this way.